luisfp2000/proyecto_final/Refactor/refactor_salarios/ds_salaries_predictions/ds_salaries_predictions/README.md

 Create the Virtual Environment:
 To create a virtual environment named "myenv," execute the following command:

-python -m venv myenv
+python -m venv refactor_salarios

-This will create a "myenv" directory containing the virtual environment.
+This will create a "refactor_salarios" directory containing the virtual environment.

 Activate the Virtual Environment:
 To activate the virtual environment, navigate to the "myenv" folder you just created in the command prompt and then run:

-myenv\Scripts\activate
+refactor_salarios\Scripts\activate

 You'll notice that the command prompt changes, indicating that you're inside the virtual environment.